ZrifBSofiane/PricingMethod/README.md

 Moreover, there an class named BinLattice which represent a binomial tree.
 It was developped with a Template, so it can store whatever you want.
 # Contributors

-This project was made by group XX composed by me BOURAGBA SOFIANE and JASAWANT NAIME GAEL
+This project was made by group ID 3-4 composed by me BOURAGBA SOFIANE and JASAWANT NAIME GAEL